ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 1. Existing accounts receivable.

-2. Value Added Tax.
+2. Value added tax.

 3. Working capital “frozen” in warehouses and production.

-4. Foreign currency and other equivalents.
+4. Currency and other equivalents.

-5. Various short term loans.
+5. Various short-term loans.

-Specialists divide OO into three types:
+Experts divide OO into three types:

 1. Cash (loans, short-term investments, VAT, etc.).

-2. Material: raw materials, blanks, stocks.
+2. Material: raw materials, workpieces, supplies.

 3. Intangible: receivables and equivalents.